airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 [^5]: Levenson, Kathleen Hyatt Zachary.
 Social Engineering Impacts on Government Acquisition.
 1 May 2023, dair.nps.edu/handle/123456789/4858.

-[^6]: Army, Department of Department of The.
-FM 2-22.
-3 Human Intelligence Collector Operations.
-US Dept Of The Army, 2006, www.amazon.com/2-22-3-Human-Intelligence-Collector-Operations/dp/B08NDR1BBM.
+[^6]: Department of the Army.
+(2006). *FM 2-22.3: Human intelligence collector operations.* Headquarters, Department of the Army. https://www.amazon.com/2-22-3-Human-Intelligence-Collector-Operations/dp/B08NDR1BBM

 [^7]: See Allan Fong, Interrogations and False Confessions: How the Innocent Are Made Guilty, 30 S. Cal.
 Rev. L. & Soc.
 Just.
 363, 388

-[^8]: ---.
-“What Is Intelligence?”
-Office of the Director of National Intelligence, www.dni.gov/index.php/what-we-do/what-is-intelligence.
+[^8]: Office of the Director of National Intelligenc.
+“What Is Intelligence?” www.dni.gov/index.php/what-we-do/what-is-intelligence.
 Accessed 24 Sept.
 2025.
 (Office of the Director of National Intelligence, “What Is Intelligence?,” sec.HUMINT)

 [^9]: “Intelligence Operations Explained.”
 ECU Online, 30 Aug.
 2024, onlineprograms.ecu.edu/blog/intelligence-operations.